 Group Executive, Government, Industry, International and Sustainability

 Andrew manages the Group’s public affairs including government, industry, public policy, regulatory, environment and international affairs worldwide.
-Andrew is a board member of Airlines for Australia New Zealand (A4ANZ), the peak advocacy group for airlines in the region, and is also a member of the IATA Industry Affairs Committee and an advisory board member of the Tourism and Transport Forum.
+Andrew is a board member of Airlines for Australia New Zealand (A4ANZ), the peak advocacy group for airlines in the region, a member of the IATA Industry Affairs Committee and an advisory board member of the Tourism and Transport Forum.

 Before Qantas, Andrew was Senior Vice President – Public, International, Industry, Environment Affairs at Emirates, based in Dubai and was a key architect in the Qantas Emirates alliance that launched in 2013.